Kerber’s big chance to move to top again

 Their starts this season have been far from impressive with both bowing out early at the Australian Open — Wozniacki falling in the third round, while Radwanska bowed out in Round Two.
 But both have won in Dubai — the Dane in 2011 and Radwanska a year later.

-Currently ranked No.6, Radwanska would definitely be keen on amending the figures as a second title in Dubai could vault her into the top-five.

-Another serious contender would be Pliskova following her winning run at the Western & Southern Open title, followed by a final appearance at the US Open and now victory in the Doha Open.
+Another serious contender would be Karolina Pliskova following her winning run at the Western & Southern Open title, followed by a final appearance at the US Open.

-The powerful Czech powered past Caroline Wozniacki 6-3, 6-4 for her first career win over the Dane — her eighth WTA title and her second of the year.
+Since then, the lanky 24-year-old has won the Brisbane Open followed by a quarter-final berth in Melbourne and a pair of wins while leading the Czech Republic to victory in their Fed Cup encounter against Spain.

 It will also be foolhardy to write off the likes of Garbine Muguruza, Dominika Cibulkova and Elina Svitolina, who are capable of upsetting any of the top players on their day.
 What remains to be seen is who among them can sustain a sense of consistency.